-National Planting Day mobilizes Americans to plant native species of trees, flowers, and plants.
+National Planting Day mobilizes Americans to plant native species of trees, flowers, and plants on the first Saturday after Labor Day each September.
 The program celebrates the value and power of native species in restoring ecological balance to the environment while creating greener, more beautiful communities.

 National Planting Day focuses on four specific areas: